nathalietran/udacity-navigation/README.md

 You can run the code from the notebook but also from the command line.
 You need to change the `BANANA_APP` variable in `run.py` to the path of the Banana Unity Environment.

-To train the agent and save the weights:
+To train the agent and save the weights (in the `weights/` directory):
 ```
 python run.py
 ```